codesapienbe/pollinexus/docs/NOTEBOOK-SPEECH-NOTES.md

   - Columns with missing values are listed
   - Visualization figure renders without errors

+#### Cell 3 Output Evaluation

+>> 📊 **Missing Values Results**: The output should display a table showing "Columns with missing values" with columns like "Missing Count" and "Percentage".
+You should see that "specialized_on" has 99.44% missing values (1,243 out of 1,250 records), "status" has 98.80% missing, and "plant_species" has 65.60% missing.
+The bar chart visualization should show these percentages graphically, with "specialized_on" having the tallest bar.
+At the bottom, you'll see summary statistics: "📊 Total records: 1,250", "🔍 Complete records: 0", and "⚠️ Records with missing data: 1,250".

+**💡 Simple Explanation**: This output is like a "damage report" for your ingredients!
+The table shows us exactly what's missing and how much.
+It's like discovering that 99% of your tomatoes are missing, 65% of your onions are missing, etc. The bar chart makes it easy to see the problem areas at a glance—the taller the bar, the bigger the problem.
+The summary at the bottom tells us that we have some work to do to clean up our data before we can start cooking!

 ### 2.3 Data Cleaning and Preprocessing
 >>
 >> I apply domain-driven rules (e.g., Air_Sampling) and engineer features needed for downstream analysis.